Romulus Moore: Public service and Reconstruction

 In 1868, the Rev. Moore was elected as one of the first African-American legislators to the Georgia State Assembly in Atlanta.
 At this time, Thomson was in Columbia County.
 It was not until 1870 that McDuffie County was created from Columbia and Warren Counties.
 The Rev. Moore relocated to Atlanta as a Representative of Columbia County.
 While in Atlanta, he was associated with the Mt.
 Pleasant Baptist Church, now the Wheat Street Baptist Church, and its pastor, the Rev. Andrew Jackson.

 The Rev. Moore's legacy as one of the first African-American men elected during the Reconstruction Era and as a member of the Georgia Constitutional Committee makes him among the founding fathers of the Civil rights movement (1865–1896).
 He is listed with several Georgia legislators in the United States Congressional Record of February 3, 1874 as having petitioned the U.S. Congress to ratify the Civil Rights Act of 1875.

-His Constitutional Committee went on to request that the United States Supreme Court uphold the 15th amendment, and the Rev. Moore is listed with Alonzo Ransier in upholding the constitutionality of the Civil Rights Act of 1875.
+Moore's Constitutional Committee went on to request that the United States Supreme Court uphold the 15th amendment, and the Rev. Moore is listed with Alonzo Ransier in upholding the constitutionality of the Civil Rights Act of 1875.

 In the record of the 100 Year Centennial Celebration of the First African Baptist Church, the Reverend E.G. Dwelle of Augusta listed Romulus Moore as a pioneer of the civil rights movement.
 The Rev. Moore is listed among the leaders of the African Baptist Church that started the Augusta Institute, which became Morehouse College; the Spelman Institute, which became Spelman College; and Atlanta University.